Misconduct in the Las Vegas Metropolitan Police Department: 1996

+In April of 2025, Mortensen’s conviction was overturned when an appellate judge ruled the prosecutor in his original case withheld evidence that may have exonerated him as being the shooter.
+He plead guilty in lieu of being re-tried and was released after serving thirty years in prison.

 1997

 Officer Art Sewall was arrested on February 8, 1997, and charged with attempted sexual assault and oppression under the color of law, both felonies.
 Sewall was arrested following an undercover sting at a local motel.
 The investigation of Sewall was opened following a complaint received on February 6 alleging that Sewall was engaged in criminal conduct.
 After his arrest, Officer Sewall was placed on paid administrative leave.
 In March 1997, Sewall resigned from LVMPD and in June 1999 pleaded guilty to two felony counts of oppression under color of office, and charges of kidnapping and sexual assault were dismissed.

 In May 1997, cousins Juan Berry and James Suggs were jailed on false charges by four off-duty LVMPD SWAT officers after an altercation at the now-closed Drink! nightclub.
 In addition, Berry and Suggs said during this time that SWAT officers continually taunted them and yelled at the on-duty officers.
 They said one SWAT officer called them "niggers" and that another continually made a gesture of pointing as though he had a gun and was pulling the trigger.
 Three on-duty responding officers later testified that the SWAT officers threatened the cousins.
 The on-duty police supervisor at the scene testified that he was "embarrassed as a police officer" because of the off-duty SWAT officers' "unprofessional behavior".
 "They were belligerent. ...
 They were drunk," Sergeant Steve Custer said.
 A detective assigned to the case conducted a second investigation which resulted in Berry and Suggs having their names entered into a national law enforcement database, and, after Berry was arrested and jailed for three days and Nevada authorities refused extradition, Berry was released.
 The police department confirmed that the five officers involved—Bob Rogers, Jerry "Bob" Montes, Mark Mills, Rick Klein and Bob Lewis—remained employed by the department.
 Lewis received a written reprimand, but it was unclear whether the other officers faced sanctions for their involvement.
 "Some discipline did come out of this," a department spokesperson said.